Create and manage sales credit notes

 * These details are compulsory.

-- 6. If you’ve created transaction analysis types, for example departments, click the double chevrons > choose the relevant analysis category.
+- 6. If you’ve created transaction analysis types, for example departments, click the double chevrons button, then choose the relevant analysis category.

-- 7. If you’re issuing a credit note for goods or services to a customer in the EU, click the double chevrons > choose whether the item is Goods (and related services) or Services (standalone).
+- 7. If you’re issuing a credit note for goods or services to a customer in the EU, click the double chevrons button, then choose whether the item is Goods (and related services) or Services (standalone).

 If the customer is VAT registered, you must also choose which EU sales description you want to appear on the credit note.